A3Data/hermione/README.md

 ```

-4. After activating, you should install some libraries.
+5. After activating, you should install some libraries.
 There are a few suggestions in “requirements.txt” file:

 ```
 pip install -r requirements.txt
 ```

-1. Now we will train some models from the example, using MLflow ❤.
+1. Now, if you selected the Local version,  we will train some models from the example, using MLflow ❤.
 To do so, inside *src* directory, just type: _hermione train_.
 The “hermione train” command will search for a `train.py` file and execute it.
 In the example, models and metrics are already controlled via MLflow.

 ![](https://cdn-images-1.medium.com/max/800/1*MmVcmAYspxWdzbd5r00W5g.png)